IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project0.rst

 6. Placing Furniture
 --------------------

-1. Import basic furniture from the BlenderBIM library
+1. Import basic furniture from the Bonsai library
 2. Position and rotate furniture items
 3. Adjust furniture properties if needed

 7. Generating a Floor Plan
 --------------------------

-1. Set up a plan view using the BlenderBIM drawing tools
+1. Set up a plan view using the Bonsai drawing tools
 2. Add dimensions to the floor plan
 3. Include basic annotations and labels